kubeshop/tracetest/docs/docs/cli/undefined-variables.md

 POKENAME:
 ```

 Undefined variables are dependent on the variable set selected and whether or not the variable is defined in the current variable set.
-Select the variable set to run the test or transaction by passing it into the test run command.
+Select the variable set to run the Test or Test Suite by passing it into the test run command.

 ```sh
 tracetest list variableset